 We have two benefit programs that apply only to executive officers: an Executive Life Insurance Program and a Supplemental Executive Retirement Plan benefit ("SERP").
 The Committee has included these two elements in the overall compensation program to serve as a recruiting and retention vehicle.
-Attracting and retaining high caliber talent to our small town headquarters can be challenging, and these two programs are designed to help ensure long-term retention of key senior talent.
+Attracting and retaining high caliber talent is challenging, and these two programs are designed to help ensure long-term retention of key senior talent.